ChristianRich/bugger.js/readme.md

 * Source    : https://github.com/ChristianDen/bugger.js

 ## Why?
-Because I want to know when users on live sites get JavaScript runtime errors that potentially breaks the site.
+Because I want to know when users on live sites get JavaScript runtime errors that potentially breaks my site.

 The combination of platforms, devices and browsers is staggering.
 Most of the time it is not realistic to test for JavaScript errors on every single combination.
 Bugger.js does not replace testing, but at least you will know when your code breaks so you can fix it.

 ## How?
-Bugger.js works by globally catching all JavaScript run time exceptions and sends detailed information about the error stright to you or logs it as a custom event in Google Analytics.
+Bugger.js works by globally catching all JavaScript run time exceptions and sends detailed information about the error straight to you or logs it as a custom event in Google Analytics.
 You can also specify a data collection URL where the POST data will be sent and potentially stored.
 This could be a Node.js, PHP or any other server side script.

 ## The Error object
 When an exception is thrown you'll get notification about:

-* The error (eg. Uncaught ReferenceError: boo is not defined)
+* The error (eg. 'Uncaught ReferenceError: boo is not defined')
 * Line number
-* URL of where the error occured
+* URL / Script file
-* Browser vendor & version
+* Browser vendor and version
 * OS
 * Device (if applicaple)
 * Time stamp